tanema/express-helpers/README.md

 To automatically inclue all helpers initialize like this.

 	var helpers = require('express-helpers')(app);

+Or more simply if you don't need any reference to the helpers object

+    require('express-helpers')(app);

 If you want to only use some helpers require without the app and register necessary view helpers...